List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not worth it for a product of this age and value, as premiums often outweigh potential repair costs.
+2026Third-party insurance: not worth it for a product this old, as premiums often outweigh potential repair costs.

 Pre-Purchase Inspection Checklist